hoochicken/wpdocker/README.md

 # wpdocker

 simple docker file for wordpress
-xdebug included, e. g. use phpStoem for debugging
+xdebug included, e. g. use phpStorm for debugging

 * Start project by `docker-compose up`.
 * 127.0.0.1 in your browser => go through wordpress routine